Loading...

 ACE inhibitors and thiazide diuretics consume Zinc

-• Zinc decreases potency of some antibiotics if taken concurrently
+• Zinc decreases the potency of some antibiotics if taken concurrently

 • No problem with potency if take antibiotics 2 hour before or 4 hours after the Zinc